Quito in 5 Days

 Dinner at Cafe San Blas

-Cafe san Blas is a small restaurant, specialising in pizza.
-It can take a while to get served, but we enjoyed a beer (or two) and watched the world pass by in the interim.
+We stop for dinner at Cafe san Blas; a small restaurant, specialising in pizza.
+It takes a while to get served, but we enjoy a beer (or two) as we watch the world pass by in the interim.

 Quito Day 4

-Today, we are going to the equator and a couple of equator based attractions.
-It’s difficult to reach on public transport, so we have booked a tour.
+Today, we are going to the equator and a couple of equator themed attractions.
+It’s fiddly to reach these on public transport, so we have booked a tour.
 On the way there, it rains so heavily it’s difficult to tell if we’re driving down a road or a river.
 Rubbish floats past the windows when we stop at traffic lights.
 Luckily, it eases off before we arrive.

 Mitad del Mundo